 Holding your gerbils is vitally important and the highlight of gerbil care.
 Holding your gerbils helps gain their trust and keeps them tame.
 Before you hold your gerbils, wash your hand to prevent them from biting.
 When you hold your gerbils talk to them softly and when they hold still, that's a sign that you can pet them.
 When you put them back make sure you give them a treat.
 Oats and sunflower seeds are good examples.
 Make sure to wash your hands again after.

 You may have noticed that I have been using the term gerbils instead of just gerbil.
 That's because gerbils are social creatures, they live in pairs.
 If given a big enough cage male gerbils can sometimes be held in groups of 3.
 If you want to ensure the happiness of your gerbil you should get him or her a partner the same gender unless you want pups.
 If you have a lone gerbil you can request a single gerbil instead of a pair.

 It's not just the tank you have to give a bath to.

 Gerbils need them too, but instead of water they use sand to clean themselves.
 Put sand and/or corn starch into a bowl or jar, then put it inside their tank.
 Watch them.
 When they start to look lighter than their usual coat color take the bath out.
 You should give your gerbils a dust bath monthly like the cage.

 One of the main reasons gerbils die early is because of poor cage placement.
-When you place a cage make sure it's not near any air fresheners, vents or sitting in direct sunlight.
+When you place a cage make sure it's indoor and not near any air fresheners, vents or sitting in direct sunlight.